Notary public (United States): Federal

 Apart from military officers (see below) there are no federal notaries.
 Federal law, however, provides for authentication in lieu of notarization in 28 U.S.C.
 1746.
 That section provides that to meet any notarization requirement under federal law or practice, an unsworn declaration under penalties of perjury is sufficient.
 The declaration may be executed inside or outside the United States.
 The existence of the statute is not well known with the result that state notarizations are sought (or required) by federal officers who are unfamiliar with 28 U.S.C.
 1746.

 In addition, 22 U.S.C.
 4221 authorizes "every secretary of embassy or legation and consular officer" to "perform any notarial act which any notary public is required or authorized by law to do within the United States" and also permits the Secretary of State to authorize overseas U.S. citizen government employees and contractors to do the same.
 It further declares these notarial acts valid as though they were administered before a Notary Public within the United States.
 U.S. embassies and consulates provide Notarial services for a fee to customers of all nationalities.

 Military

 Certain members of the United States Armed Forces are given the powers of a notary under federal law (10 U.S.C. section 1044a).
 Some military members have authority to certify documents or administer oaths, without being given all notarial powers.
 In addition to the powers granted by the federal government, some states have enacted laws granting notarial powers to commissioned officers.

 By state

-Alabama

-Notary public must witness a couple's signatures, and affix a seal, to a wedding license to make it legal.
-A minister may still perform a religious ceremony if the couple chooses to, but it is not necessary.